February cold snap results in wholesale electric sales windfall

 “We capped the March PGA for February usage to try to keep bills from being greater than 50% over what a typical February/March bill would be — so that’s where that PGA was capped — which leaves us with 12 months to spread the rest of this over,” Zeisler said.
 “Since it’s tied directly to actual gas usage, the recovery will vary depending on the weather and how much we’re able to recover each month off of that.”

-Zeisler said what the capped purchase gas adjustment for March — based on February usage — and the $3.75 million from the gas rate stabilization don’t cover, Hastings will look to recover with a ccf adder in addition to the regularly calculated PGA.
+Zeisler said what the capped purchase gas adjustment for March — based on February usage — and the $3.75 million from the gas rate stabilization don’t cover, Hastings will look to recover with a ccf adder — basically a surcharge — in addition to the regularly calculated PGA.

 This adder will spread the remaining amount over the next 12 months, from April 2021 through March 2022.